Ivanx32/test_agent/README.md

 GitHub Actions automatically publishes the `frontend` directory to the `gh-pages` branch.

 ## Large files
-Sample test images and model weights are tracked with Git LFS.
-If you clone this repository without LFS files, run `git lfs pull` to fetch them.
+Sample test images are tracked with Git LFS.
+The model weights are stored directly in the repository, so additional commands are not required to run the web application.
 The test image dataset is omitted from the repository to keep the pull request lightweight.